 Please also be aware that many local Fire Departments' public CPR courses are at the layperson level and do not meet EMT training requirements.
 Be sure to confirm the CPR course level prior to signing up.
-The department may also be able to offer additional training dates, usually for groups of six or more.

-The deadline for turning in a copy of acceptable CPR certification is Monday, September 13 at 5:30 pm.
+The deadline for turning in a copy of acceptable CPR certification is Wednesday, September 14 at 5:30 p.m.